SDE-ADNAN/Node_JS_Maximillian/Section_3:_Understanding_the_Basics/README.md

 // this below line means the server will listen at the (localhost:3000) whenever a new request is gemerated on the port 3000. server.listen(3000)
 ```

+---

+# 28 : Controlling the Node.js Process

+Want to quit your running Node.js server?

+You can always do that by pressing CTRL + C in the terminal/ command prompt window where you started your server (i.e. where you ran node app.js).

+---